 - a.
 The SPHO-NJ Awards program is designed to encourage members to use their Standardbreds in competitions, demonstrations, trail rides, parades, hunts, drill teams, exhibitions, or any event that is held by a governing body. - i.
 Virtual shows are not to count. - b.
 Celebrating our members and their horses who have worked to promote the breed in sport and recreation, each season's hard work culminates in an awards banquet is hosted in February, where high-point earners in each division will be recognized through sixth place. - c.
 To be eligible for year-end awards, you must complete all of the following requirements: - i.
 Be a current SPHO-NJ member - ii.
 Submit an Annual Horse Registration - 1.
 Horses only need to be registered one time, not per horse/exhibitor combination - iii.
 Compete at a minimum of three competitions/events/demonstrations within the competition year.
 Virtual shows or events are not to count. - iv.
 Within 30 days of completion of a competition or pleasure ride/drive, submit the corresponding points submission form online. - d.
 Submitting competition results - i.
 For competition results to count, they must be submitted to sphonj.org/competition-points-submission. - ii.
 Submission must be no later than 30 days after the competition. - iii.
 Competition results from the National Standardbred Horse Show MUST be submitted in the online points submission form, just as any other competition. - e.
 The accumulation of points for year-end awards will begin as of the first date of participation as a paid member.
 A grace period of 30 days will be given from the earliest date of competition points submitted. - i.
-For example, if you compete on March 1, you must become a member and submit points by no later than March 31 for those points to count toward year-end awards. - f.
+For example, if you compete on March 1, you must become a member and submit points by no later than March 31 for those points to count toward year-end awards.

+- f.
 Points will be accumulated based on competition results in the following manner: - i.
 Regular points shall be earned based on the number of eligible exhibitors in the class. - 1.
 Once an exhibitor enters the ring, that entry shall count in determining the total class count of exhibitors even though the exhibitor may not complete the class requirements. - ii.
 Events where no placings are awarded will be given 10 points for participating in each event/activity/demonstration. - 1.
 Clinics are excluded. - iii.
-In any competition that presents awards, points will be awarded according to the scoring charts. - iv.
-Scoring Chart: Standardbred-only classes - 1st place = 10 points - 2nd place = 7 points - 3rd place = 5 points - 4th place = 4 points
+In any competition that presents awards, points will be awarded according to the point value charts below in section 5.f.iv. - 1.
+Despite being an all-Standardbred competition, the National Standardbred Horse Show points will be calculated based on the "open breed" scoring system. - iv.
+Point Values Scoring Chart: - 1.
+Standardbred-Only Classes